-If you are not seeing visits reported after 24-48 hours, and you know you have had visitors based on your your Jetpack Stats, go back to your Google Analytics dashboard and check that your domain is spelled correctly, does not contain www, and matches your primary domain.
+If you are not seeing visits reported after 24 to 48 hours, and you know you have had visitors based on your your Jetpack Stats, go back to your Google Analytics dashboard and check that your domain is spelled correctly, does not contain WWW, and matches your primary domain.
 If it meets all of those criteria, generate a new Tracking ID.
-Enter the new ID on your Settings → Analytics screen as outlined above.
+Enter the new ID after visiting Jetpack → Settings → Traffic from your WordPress dashboard and scrolling down to ‘Google Analytics’, following the steps outlined above.

 The data from Jetpack stats and Google Analytics doesn’t match.
 Is something broken?

 Jetpack stats and Google Analytics use different methods to identify and track activity on your site.
 You can expect Google Analytics and Jetpack stats to always show slightly different totals for your visits, views, etc. However, you will be able to notice the same trends and patterns in both systems.